Send us a message

 Our expert team includes Partner Lance Terry, an experienced lawyer with a strong background dealing with corporate transactions, including joint ventures.
 Lance also provides a range of associated commercial law advice to help businesses make their commercial ventures a success, including contracts and intellectual property advice.

 Our Corporate team also includes Scott Richardson, a skilled lawyer who specialises in all corporate and commercial law matters.
-If you are an entrepreneur, start-up, or early-stage business in or around Chichester, Scott is available to provide a free 30-minute consultation to discuss your legal requirements.
-Get in touch with Scott at [email protected].
+If you are an entrepreneur, start-up, or early-stage business in or around Chichester, Scott is available to provide a consultation to discuss your legal requirements.
+Get in touch with Scott at email@example.com.

 Your experience with us is extremely important.
 You will have your own personal lawyer who will take responsibility for progressing your matter and making sure things move forwards as cost-effectively as possible.